GraceInAuburn/VideoTeam/VideoEditingWorkflow.md

     7. Navigate to the Media Browser and Navigate to the place where you imported that weeks media, Right click on the media and select Import, this will copy it to your project.
     8. In the Project view drag the video file to the new sequence button and it will create a sequence that has all the right settings based off of the video file.
 ![](img/ImportMedia.gif)
+    9. Rename the Video to the Project Name
+    10.  click on the editing tab at the top and open the hamburger menu and hit `reset to saved layout`
-    9. Edit the video as you normally would
+    10. Edit the video as you normally would
     10. Things to Consider:
         1. Audio 1 or left Chanel is the good clean XLR Audio.
+            2. Right click next to the S on a track to open a menu to delete it.
-If you put the effect "Fill Left" on a stereo track it will make it all left and the same with the "Fill Right" effect.
+            2. If you put the effect "Fill Left" on a stereo track it will make it all left and the same with the "Fill Right" effect.
         2. Right Click on the audio Track and select audio gain to increase the volume in a way that will show on the waveforms.
         3. If you are used to Final Cut you can change the keyboard shortcuts to those shortcuts in the edit menu.
     11. When you are done editing make sure that there are no gaps at the front or the end of your track and with the sequence selected File-Export-Export Media (ctrl+m)